kuhlaid/dv-api-test/localJupyterLab/README.md

 Most recent version of Python v3.x or greater.

+## Cloning the repo

+It is recommended (if you are using a Windows environment) to clone the repo using the following command to ensure the EOL characters are set to LF:

+`git clone --config core.autocrlf=false https://github.com/kuhlaid/dv-api-test`

 ## Setting up the JupyterLab environment

 In a shell terminal run the following: